swiftlang/swift-evolution/proposals/0000-introduce-compact-map-values.md

 ## Alternatives considered

-We can implement as you see this proposal and add custom extension, but it's as boiler-plate for you in spite of having many usecases and highly useful.
+We can simply omit this method from the standard library -- however, we already have `mapValues` and `filter`, and it seems reasonable to fill the API hole left between them with a standard extension.